felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 Yes, I owned a lot of cool things.
 I accomplished more than I could have ever imagined.
 But above all, I am happy to report that this hobby did not consume me.

+# 2022 Update

+Over the past months, I slowly sold even more games.
+Here is what is left in my collection, version 4.0:

+{{< figure src="/img/hoarding-project/what-is-left-20220709.jpg" position="center" caption="Update: This is collection 4.0" >}}